Hamilton Curriculum Overview

 The Hamilton School’s instructional methods are designed to teach children academic skill so that they “learn how to learn”.
 Skills are directly and systematically taught, reinforced, and retaught throughout the program and at grade level.

-These children learn best through direct, systematic teaching using a multisensory approach.
+We believe that children with identified learning differences learn best through direct, systematic teaching using a multisensory approach.
 All subjects reflect the importance of the kinesthetic and tactile modalities to reinforce and bond the visual and auditory pathways for learning.
-The instruction, largely hands-on and experienced-based, is complemented by field trips, multimedia technology, music and drama.
+The instruction, primarily hands-on and experience-based, is complemented by field trips, multimedia technology, music, and drama.
 While Hamilton teachers do not always cover the quantity of content, frequently, the content curriculum for each grade parallels the content within the corresponding Wheeler grades.
-Teachers meet regularly between divisions (Hamilton and Wheeler) to plan, develop, coordinate, and evaluate curriculum.
+Teachers meet regularly with their grade level teams and vertically within the Hamilton School division to plan, develop, coordinate, and revise curriculum.

 Hamilton Lower School students are exposed to a rigorous set of academic classes, including language arts, math, social studies, and science.
-All Hamilton Lower School students have a daily reading class, Orton-Gillingham class 3x/week, and regular written expression classes.
+All Hamilton Lower School students have a daily reading class, an Orton-Gillingham class 3x/week, and regular written expression classes.
 In addition to the content inherent in the courses, these courses are designed to teach and practice reading, writing, and study skills.
-One advantage of the Hamilton model is that teachers who teach Orton-Gillingham are often the same teachers who are teaching math or social studies so skills that are taught in isolation can also be practiced within content classes.
+One advantage of the Hamilton School model is that teachers who teach Orton-Gillingham are often the same teachers who teach math or social studies, so skills taught in isolation can also be practiced and reinforced within content classes.

-In middle school students are faced with an increased amount of work to accomplish and, thus must learn to work more efficiently to be successful.
-At many schools it is difficult to practice skill development because of the work that needs to be accomplished.
-For students with learning differences, it is imperative that they continue to hone reading, writing, and study skills.
+In middle school, students face an increased amount of work to accomplish and thus must learn to work more efficiently to be successful.
+At many schools, it is challenging to practice skill development because of the extent of work that needs to be accomplished.
+Students with identified learning differences must receive consistent practice and opportunities to hone their reading, writing, and study skills.

-The Hamilton Middle School is located within Wheeler’s Middle School and usually has 27-28 students in grades six, seven, and eight.
-We call it a “modified” middle school program because, although students change classes all students have one teacher who is their advisor, social studies teacher, and language arts teacher.
+The Hamilton Middle School is located within the general Wheeler Middle School building, and each class has a maximum of eleven students.
+In each Hamilton Middle School class, the students have one teacher who is their advisor, social studies teacher, and language arts teacher.
 In this way, teachers are able to develop close relationships with students and guide them as needed.